zachary-berdell-elliott/social-network-api-build/README.md

 # Social Media Backend [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This is an assignment where the backend of a social meadia site was built.
+This is an assignment where the backend of a social media site was built.
 It uses Mongodb, Mongoose, NodeJS, and ExpressJS.
 [The video demonstration can be viewed here.](https://drive.google.com/file/d/1w0sXd_5CWbDUJRZKrdi6nZ4x4r1XL_0F/view?usp=sharing)

 ![Image of the api routes being tested in insomnia.](./assets/social-network-image.png)